 |Lilian Ferrer Lagunas, PhD, MS||Pontificia Universidad Católica de Chile School of Nursing, Chile|

-|Daniela Marquez, MPH, CHES||The University of Texas at El Paso, USA|
+|Daniela Marquez, MPH, CHES||Office of Border Health, El Paso|

 |Carolyn P. Parks, PhD, MS||Centers for Disease Control and Prevention, USA|